 RVTR's work has been recognized with numerous awards including a Royal Architectural Institute of Canada Award of Excellence for Innovation in The Practice of Architecture (2011), R&D Awards from Architecture Magazine (2010, 2016), the Professional Prix de Rome in Architecture from the Canada Council for the Arts (2009), the Architectural League Prize for Young Architects + Designers (2008).
-The work has been exhibited and widely published internationally.
+Our work has been exhibited and widely published internationally.
 In 2016, RVTR represented Canada at the Venice Architecture Bienalle as part of the Extraction project team led by curator Pierre Belanger.
 We are currently working with the Jackson Mississippi Department of Planning and Development and a team of artists, designers, and food actors on Fertile Ground, addressing food insecurity through engaged art and design practice supported by Bloomberg Philanthropies' 2018 Public Art Challenge.

 Kathy Velikov, Director, Associate Professor, University of Michigan

-Colin Ripley, Director, Professor, Ryerson University
+Colin Ripley, Director (Emeritus), Professor, Ryerson University

 Tithi Sanyal (Research Associate)